SpectraL519/cpp-ap/docs/tutorial.md

 Executing: remove-comments module.py -v --type py
 ```

-Notice that even though the `-v` and `--type` command-line arguments have flag prefixes and are not defined in the program, they are not treated as unknown arguments (and therefore no exception is thrown) because the `--args` argument is marked as `greedy` and it consumes these command-line arguments as its values.
+Notice that even though the `-v` and `--type` command-line arguments have flag prefixes and are not defined by the program, they are not treated as unknown arguments (and therefore no exception is thrown) because the `--args` argument is marked as `greedy` and it consumes these command-line arguments as its values.

 <br />